chalk-ai/examples/ecommerce/README.md

 ### resolvers.py

-Create an online resolver for whether Users and Sellers have overlapping categories.
+Create an online resolver that creates a favorites_match feature on UserSeller.
+This feature indicates whether a specific user and seller have overlapping categories.

 ```python
 from chalk import online